michael-lazar/playscii/README.md

 If you downloaded the ZIP file with "win32" in its name, you should have a Windows EXE build you can run without needing to install anything listed below.
-A Mac application bundle file would also be nice, but I don't have a Mac to create one with - if you're interested in helping with this, let me know!
+A Mac application bundle file isn't available yet but I'd love to make one available in the near future.

 If you downloaded the ZIP file with "source" in its name or from the project's source code repository, you can run Playscii from source if you have Python and